webex/webex-js-sdk/README.md

 ## License

-&copy; 2016-2017 Cisco Systems, Inc. and/or its affiliates.
+© 2016-2018 Cisco and/or its affiliates.
 All Rights Reserved.

 See [LICENSE](LICENSE) for details.